QuantEcon/Expectations.jl/docs/src/index.md

 The specific quadrature algorithms come from the [`FastGaussQuadrature.jl`](https://github.com/ajt60gaibb/FastGaussQuadrature.jl) library, which is maintained by [Alex Townsend](https://github.com/ajt60gaibb) of Cornell University.
 Much of the quadrature code came from the [`DistQuads.jl`](https://github.com/pkofod/DistQuads.jl) library, which is maintained by [Patrick K. Mogensen](https://github.com/pkofod) at the University of Copenhagen.

-:warning: It is important to be aware of the deficiencies of numerical quadrature schemes.
+> **WARNING**: It is important to be aware of the deficiencies of numerical quadrature schemes.
 For example, it is recommended to be careful when using these methods for the following classes of functions and situations:

 * Discontinuous or nondifferentiable functions (even if the function is a.e.-differentiable)
 * Periodic/oscillatory functions with a high frequency